Branching ratio and $CP$ violation of $B\to K\pi$ decays in a modified perturbative QCD approach: Numerical Result and Discussion

 The contributions of each theoretical component and the total results for the branching ratios and $CP$ violations are listed in Table~\ref{tab:res}.
 The experimental data are also presented in the last column for comparison.
-In Table~\ref{tab:res}, the column ``NLO" means the hard contribution up to next-to-leading order in QCD, ``$+\xi^{BK(\pi)}$" the contribution of NLO plus the contribution of the soft transition form factor $\xi^{BK}$ and $\xi^{B\pi}$, ``$+\xi^{K\pi}$" the contribution of NLO plus the contribution of soft production form factor of $K\pi$, ``$+T^8$" the contribution of NLO plus color-octet matrix element, and ``$+\xi^{BK(\pi)}+\xi^{K\pi}+T^8$" the total contribution of NLO$+\xi^{BK(\pi)}+\xi^{K\pi}+T^8$.
-As shown in Table~\ref{tab:res}, the branching ratios of only hard calculation up to next-to-leading order are much smaller than experimental data.
-By introducing the soft $BK$ and $B\pi$ transition form factors $\xi^{BK}$ and $\xi^{B\pi}$, the branching ratios are increased greatly, but the soft transition form factors only slightly affect \textit{CP} violations.
-The soft $K\pi$ production form factor $\xi^{K\pi}$ reduces the branching ratios of these four decay channels by about 25\%, but it does not affect \textit{CP} violation too much either.
-The contribution of the color-octet matrix element $T^8$ also increases the branching ratios by about 25\%, which is similar as the effect of $\xi^{K\pi}$, but it can affect \textit{CP} violation of $B^+\rightarrow K^+\pi^0$ significantly, which is the key point to solve the $B\rightarrow K\pi$ puzzle.
+In Table~\ref{tab:res}, the column ``LO" means the hard contribution of leading-order in QCD with leading-order Wilson coefficients being used, ``$\mathrm{LO_{NLOWC}}$" the LO results with NLO Wilson coefficients being used, ``NLO" the hard contribution up to next-to-leading order in QCD, ``$+\xi^{BK(\pi)}$" the contribution of NLO plus the contribution of the soft transition form factor $\xi^{BK}$ and $\xi^{B\pi}$, ``$+\xi^{K\pi}$" the contribution of NLO plus the contribution of soft production form factor of $K\pi$, ``$+Y_{F(M)}^8$" the contribution of NLO plus color-octet matrix element in factorizable (non-factorizable) diagrams, and ``$+\xi^{BK(\pi)}+\xi^{K\pi}+Y_{F,M}^8$" the total contribution of NLO$+\xi^{BK(\pi)}+\xi^{K\pi}+Y_{F,M}^8$.
+The difference of the columns labeled by LO and $\mathrm{LO_{NLOWC}}$ is only caused by the difference of LO and NLO Wilson coefficients.
+The branching ratios increase much because of the penguin enhancement effect of NLO Wilson coefficients, which is consistent with what has been found in \cite{li2005resolution}.
+The difference of the column ``NLO" and ``$\mathrm{LO_{NLOWC}}$" reflects the effects of NLO contributions of the vertex correction, quark-loop and magnetic penguin in QCD expansion.
+The branching ratios are only slightly changed by these NLO contributions, which shows the efficiency of the perturbative expansion in the modified PQCD approach.
+Table~\ref{tab:res} also shows that, the branching ratios of only hard calculation up to next-to-leading order are much smaller than experimental data.
+By introducing the soft $BK$ and $B\pi$ transition form factors $\xi^{BK}$ and $\xi^{B\pi}$, the branching ratios are increased greatly, but \textit{CP} violations still deviates significantly from experimental data.
+The soft $K\pi$ production form factor $\xi^{K\pi}$ has a small impact on the branching ratio, but it causes a change in the sign of the \textit{CP} violation in $B^+\rightarrow K^+\pi^0$.
+The contribution of the color-octet matrix element in factorizable diagrams $Y_F^8$ significantly increases the branching ratios of all four decay channels, and the color-octet matrix element in nonfactorizable diagrams $Y_M^8$ increases the \textit{CP} violation of $B^+\rightarrow K^+\pi^0$ channel.
+They are essential for explaining the experimental data.
 By comparing the last two columns of Table~\ref{tab:res}, we can find that the theoretical results of all the branching ratios and most of the \textit{CP} violations for $B\rightarrow K\pi$ decays are consistent with the experiment data. \textit{CP} violation for $B^+\rightarrow K^0\pi^+$ is very close to the data considering both the experimental and theoretical uncertainties.